Statutory Information (Info for Ofsted)

 - Exam and assessment results for Key stage 2 (KS2) can be found on our School Data page.

-- Performance tables can be found via a link on our School Data page.
+- Performance tables can be found via a link on our Data page.

 - Curriculum details can be found on our Curriculum Plans page.

-- the content of the curriculum your school follows in each academic year for every subject, including for mandatory subjects such as Religious Education even if it’s taught as part of another subject or subjects or is called something else
+- the content of the curriculum your school follows in each academic year for every subject

 - your approach to the curriculum